rajkumarbestha/NSEDataExtractor/README.md

 ## To Run
 Execute ```python main.py``` to run the extraction with default values.
-You can also change the number of days to retrieve the data and can choose the columns to consider in the csv file.
+You can also change the date, number of days to retrieve the data and can choose the columns to consider in the csv file.